 |Draft:||2' 4"-5′ 11"|

-|Sail Area:||230 sq. ft.|
+|Sail Area:||269 sq. ft.|

 Boarding our Fleet

-Persons with paraplegia are routinely able to sail the Freedom 20 boats once they’ve been assisted aboard.
-CRAB Skippers and Crew assist guests on and off of the boat.
-We operate from floating docks so the height of the boat’s hull does not vary and the boat doesn’t move very much.
-The transfer box is a metal box with a hinged extension that unfolds and can be positioned like a ramp into the boat.
-There are stainless steel hand guards on the side.
-A guest in a wheelchair can stop next to the transfer box and with little or no assistance, shift to the transfer box and gently slide into the boat next to the cockpit seat.
-Then there is a transfer to the seat before being made secure by a chest and lap belt.
+Guests with paraplegia or amputated limbs are routinely able to sail the First 22A's once they’ve been assisted aboard.
+CRAB’s trained Skippers and Crew assist guests on and off of the boat.
+CRAB operates from floating docks so the height of the boat’s hull does not vary and the boat is securely tied to the dock.
+The transfer box is a metal box with a hinged extension that unfolds and can be positioned like a slide into the boat.
+There is a stainless steel handrail on the side.
+A guest in a wheelchair can stop next to the transfer box and, with assistance, shift to the transfer box then gently slide into the boat next to the cockpit seat.
+After transferring to the seat, guests are made secure by a four-point shoulder harness and belt.
 The process is reversed for disembarking.

 In addition to the transfer box, CRAB has a Hoyer hydraulic lift that is used to lift a guest from their wheelchair in a hammock-like sling.
 The sling is raised by a hydraulic pump and then the arm of the lift is swung over the boat's cockpit seats and lowered to allow a person to safely and comfortably board the boat.
 CRAB will work to facilitate a guests boarding abilities, but ultimately it is CRAB’s responsibility to determine how a guest shall be boarded.
 We appreciate your patience and understanding.